 - Preparing timely reports regarding the performance of the employees.

-- Listening and resolving the workers complaints and grievances.
+- Listening and resolving the worker complaints and grievances.

 Definition of Manager

 A manager is a person who manages the resources of the organization.
 By resources, we mean men, money, material, method and machinery.
 But not only the resources, but a manager is in charge of the entire management of the organization.

 There are mainly five functions of a manager, indicated below:

 In general, a manager does not do any work himself but gets it done by his subordinates.
 He/She is the representative of the whole department, unit or division of the second level or top level management.
 He/She has got the authority to recruit employees and terminate them as well.

 There are some managers in a single organization, i.e. general manager, production manager, finance manager, sales manager, customer relationship manager, etc. The function of these managers is based on the department they head.

 Key Differences Between Supervisor and Manager